How to Fix Your Posture: Upper Cross Syndrome

 - Have your legs slightly wider than your shoulder-width apart

-- Your palms must be facing upwards and it’s time to lift your chest up.
+- Your palms must be facing upwards, and it’s time to lift your chest.

-- Hold on that position for about 20 to 30 seconds.
+- Hold on to that position for about 20 to 30 seconds.

-- Same as trapezius stretch you may do it for about 3 to 4 times within the day.
+- Same as trapezius stretch, you may do it about 3 to 4 times within the day.

 Aside from DYI corrective exercises and stretches, help from experts is also effective in addressing this condition.
 And, among the treatment options are chiropractic care and physical therapy.

-The tight muscles and bad posture which leads to UCS cause the joints to be misaligned.
+The tight muscles and bad posture which leads to UCS can cause the joints to be misaligned.
 The adjustment from a licensed chiropractor is essential for the realignment of these joints.
-By realigning the joints it can help in increasing the range of motion within the affected area.
-Also, it stretches and able to relax the shortened muscles.
+By realigning the joints, it can help in increasing the range of motion within the affected area.
+Also, it stretches and can relax the shortened muscles.

-Also, the program will include exercise that they will demonstrate to their patients which will be then continued at home.
-It will also include manual therapy which can help in relieving pain and stiffness.
+Also, the program will include exercises that they will demonstrate to their patients, which is then continued at home.
+It will also include manual therapy, which can help in relieving pain and stiffness.

 The Key to Treating the Upper Cross Syndrome

-To make your corrective exercises stretches, or work-out program effective, it’s important that you have watched out for your daily posture.
+To make your corrective exercises stretch or workout program effective, you must watch out for your daily posture.
 Never forget to maintain good posture while standing or sitting.
-In cases where you sit for long time periods, make sure that you give your self some break and do some upper back exercises or even some quick stretches.
+In cases where you sit for long periods, make sure that you give yourself some break and do some upper back exercises or even some quick stretches.

 Remember that making your posture back to normal does not only take overnight.
 It takes a long process to fix it.
-Therefore, take in mind that treating upper cross syndrome involves: corrective exercises or stretches, workout programs, and discipline.
-Your self-discipline is the main key to treating UCS successfully.
+Therefore, remember that treating upper cross syndrome involves: corrective exercises or stretches, workout programs, and discipline.
+Your self-discipline is the primary key to treating UCS successfully.

 If you are still having a hard time with your poor posture, we’ve got your back.
-You may book for chiropractic care in Coquitlam to get some adjustments by clicking here.
-Also, improve your posture with a combination of techniques from our licensed physiotherapists, you may also book online for there services here.
+You may book chiropractic in Coquitlam or with our Chiropractors in Surrey to get some adjustments.
+Also, improve your posture with a combination of techniques from our licensed physiotherapists Coquitlam.
+You may also book online for their services here.